 Day 5: Ngorongoro Crater – back to Arusha – End of safari

 Breakfast at your lodge you will descend early into the Crater floor for game drives in the Ngorongoro Crater.
 The earlier you descend to the Crater floor so you may descend after breakfast or even with a packed breakfast in order to be at the Crater floor as early as you can and better your chances of seeing the rare animals like Black Rhinos with a little luck.
-Spend the better part of the morning exploring the Ngorongoro Crater until lunch time.
+Spend the better part of the morning exploring the Ngorongoro Crater until lunchtime.
 Ngorongoro Crater with its 600 to 650 meter high walls is like a natural zoo with the highest concentration of wild animals and it is here where you can even spot the Big Five even in one day if lucky enough.
 After picnic lunch which you will most likely take at the hippo poolside designated picnic site, you will drive up the Crater rim and out of the Conservation area.
 You will return to Arusha where you will arrive later in the afternoon.
 Breakfast and Lunch included

-This package like explained can be booked while staying at some more standard luxury lodging or even deluxe lodges / tented camps.
+This package as explained can be booked while staying at some more standard luxury lodging or even deluxe lodges / tented camps.
 We can include your arrival and departure airport transfers as well as accommodation at Arusha prior to the start of your safari.

-Day 6: departure Day
+Day 6: Departure Day

 Price Include: 5 Days safari Serengeti-Ngorongoro crater

-- Full board accommodation whilst on safari in the above mentioned Camps
+- Full board accommodation whilst on safari in the above-mentioned Camps

 - Private safari guide